Sun Sentinel: History

 In 2001, the Sun-Sentinel opened a full-time foreign bureau in Havana, Cuba.
 Shared with the Tribune Co., their Havana newsroom was the only permanent presence of any South Florida newspaper at the time.

 In 2002, the Sun-Sentinel began publishing a Spanish weekly newspaper, El Sentinel.
 The newspaper is distributed free on Saturdays to Hispanic households in Broward and Palm Beach counties and is also available in racks in both counties.
 It is also available online at Elsentinel.com.
 In 2004, the paper won the Payne Award for Ethics in Journalism for its coverage of health and human services in the state.

 On August 17, 2008, the Sun Sentinel unveiled a redesigned layout, with larger graphics, more color, and a new large "S" logo.
-This is in tune with another Tribune newspaper (Orlando Sentinel), which redesigned its newspaper a few months previously, and created a brand synergy with Tribune sister operation and CW affiliate WSFL-TV (Channel 39), which relocated its operations to the Sun Sentinel offices in 2008 and adopted a logo matching the capital "S" in the new logo.
+This is in tune with another Tribune newspaper (Orlando Sentinel), which redesigned its newspaper a few months previously, and created a brand synergy with Tribune's sister operation and CW affiliate WSFL-TV (Channel 39), which relocated its operations to the Sun Sentinel offices in 2008 and adopted a logo matching the capital "S" in the new logo.

-Since 2011 to present day, the newspaper made significant updates to meld print media with modern media.
+From 2011 to the present day, the newspaper made significant updates to meld print media with modern media.
 These advances include: launching the pure-play entertainment website SouthFlorida.com and starting a video channel called SunSentinel Originals.
 As a result of their media integration, the newspaper was named one of Editor & Publishers "10 Newspapers That Do it Right".
 Most recently, the company had signed a deal with Gannett in order to print eight newspapers from the company, which included USA Today.

+In July 2024, the journalists at the paper announced their intention to unionize.

 Awards

-The Sun Sentinel gives annual awards to area businesses and business leaders, including Top Workplaces for People on the Move, Excalibur Award and others.
+The Sun Sentinel gives annual awards to area businesses and business leaders, including Top Workplaces for People on the Move, Excalibur Award, and others.

-In April 2013, the Sun Sentinel won its first gold medal Pulitzer Prize for Public Service.
+In April 2013, the Sun Sentinel won its first gold medal in the category of Public Service Journalism, for its investigative series about off-duty police officers who engage in regular reckless speeding.

 In 2014 the newspaper was named one of the "10 Newspapers That Do It Right" by Editor & Publisher magazine.

-The Sun Sentinel won its second Pulitzer for Public Service in 2019.
+The Sun Sentinel won its second Pulitzer for Public Service in 2019 for public service for its coverage of the Stoneman Douglas High School shooting, with The Pulitzer committee crediting the Sun Sentinel "for exposing failings by school and law enforcement officials before and after the deadly shooting rampage at Marjory Stoneman Douglas High School."